 Amongst Japan’s many islands, the people of Okinawa are the longest-lived.
 Okinawa has a secret…in both Bama County and Okinawa medical researchers have found that key foods play a significant role in the longevity of the inhabitants.

-In Bama County much credit is given to the daily consumption of a plant they call shilianhua, or “rock lotus”.
+In Bama County, much credit is given to the daily consumption of a plant they call shilianhua, or “rock lotus.”
 In Okinawa, a role similar to that of rock lotus is filled by wild bitter melon.
 Not the bitter melon found in vegetable markets, but a smaller and far more bitter version that grows wild.
-So what do rock lotus and wild bitter melon have in common that promote fat burning, liver health and anti-aging?
+So what do rock lotus and wild bitter melon have in common that promote fat burning, liver health, and anti-aging?

 The first mechanism lowers the levels of insulin and insulin-like growth factor 1 (IGF-1).
 The second mechanism restricts calories, which usually has, as one result, a lowering of circulating insulin levels.
 Rock lotus influences both of these mechanisms.
 According to a Jutendo Medical University of Japan clinical trial, rock lotus improves liver function and fatty liver.
 This action resembles that of compounds known to reduce insulin levels as an aspect of improved blood glucose control.
 Less insulin means less fat storage.

-Wild bitter melon is similarly health promoting.
+Wild bitter melon is similarly health-promoting.
 For example, it has been found that extracts of the wild bitter melon activate cellular machinery to regulate energy production (technically AMPK-activated protein kinase) and the way that fats are handled by the liver.
 Activation of this metabolic pathway is important to aging.
 It is sometimes referred to as “exercise in a bottle” because activation of AMPK is an aspect of the benefits derived from exercise.
 The effect of an extract from the wild genotype of bitter melon called Glycostat® has proved to be more powerful than others on the market and much more consistent in producing positive results.

 Interestingly, neurosurgeon and cold thermogenesis expert Jack Kruse, who I've had on a previous podcast, recommends combining bitter melon extract with cold thermogenesis to enhance the formation of metabolically active Brown Adipose Tissue.